photograph by Jason Rosewell

 - Vladimir Lenin

 I don’t mean to sound ageist (I’m not), or that I’m saying that all parents are horrible (they’re not).
-However, I find that parents concern themselves with controlling their kids rather than understanding them.
-Elders will tell you that the world owes you nothing, but they couldn’t be more wrong, in my not-so-humble opinion.
-Like the rest of us, you were literally dragged kicking and screaming into this life that you never asked for.
-You deserve to be loved, heard, and respected, and you deserve all that this world has to give.
-Letting ignorance, hatred, and bigotry get in your way is lame; they’re barriers that adults with their own agendas put in your way to make you as small as they are, instead of the giant inside of you.
-There is great strength in empathy and emotional intelligence.
-You possess the talent to make great art, but you also possess the talent to make great strides in other things.
-Learn to push past your limits.
+However, I do know that far too many parents are concerned with controlling their kids, rather than understanding and guiding them.
+Elders will tell a child that the world owes them nothing, but they couldn’t be more wrong, in my not-so-humble opinion.
+We were all literally dragged kicking and screaming into this life that we never asked for.
+When we enter this world, we deserve to be loved, heard, and respected, and protected.
+By virtue of our birth, we deserve all that this world has to give.
+The kids need to learn that letting ignorance, hatred, and bigotry get in their way is lame; these are barriers that old, white, impotent men with their own agendas put in their way to bind and control them.
+“The less they know, the more we control!”
+That’s what they say, and that’s what they do.
+Yet!
+I am hopeful of Gen Z and Gen Alpha; I’m noticing more empathy and emotional intelligence in their demographic than in mine, and those qualities are good for the kids, good for the environment, and safe for pets.